 NOTE: Embryos were ‘behaving’ normally in ultrapure water for the duration of the experiment.
 Alternatively use a physiological M9 buffer for long-term experiments.

 5.2.4) Rinse the sample as described above (see section 2.14).
 Place the ‘eggcups’ into a microscope holder.
 Select the 40X air objective and focus carefully.
 Open the software and adjust the parameters.
 Select an acquisition rate of 3 s.
-Start image acquisition.

 REPRESENTATIVE RESULTS:

-The ‘eggcups’ are a novel high-content-screening methodology which allows the visualization of oriented cells and embryos in a 3D environment.
+The ‘eggcups’ (EC) are a novel high-content screening methodology which allows the visualization of oriented cells and embryos in a 3D environment.
 Additionally, some cellular processes, which are difficult to observe in standard 2D (flat) cultures, can be observed by this new method.
 Figure 1(a) shows a summary of the procedure for the EC microfabrication (see also Section 1 in the above-described protocol).
 The method is simple, fast, efficient and without any requirement of special equipment.
-Figure 1(b) and (c) show a large-scale picture and a magnified scanning electron microscope image of ‘eggcups’, respectively.
+Figure 1(b) and (c) shows a large-scale picture and a magnified scanning electron microscope image of ‘eggcups’, respectively.
 As it can be observed, their shape and size are very regular.
 This method is very flexible; different shapes and sizes can easily be fabricated and adapted for different model systems.
 The dimensions of ´eggcups´ were selected in the following manner: dimensions of cells which undergo division were measured on 2D surfaces: they have a spherical shape and their diameter was taken as a good indication for the EC diameter.
 Cells in ´eggcups´ elongate and orient along their long axis during cell division for example.
 This dimension depends on the system - cells and embryos - so this dimension should be evaluated in each case.

 Figure 2 shows the material needed (Figure 2a) and a step-by-step protocol (Figure 2b) about how to use the ‘eggcups’ (see also Section 2 in the above-described protocol).
 The filling of the EC with cells of interest (or other model systems) is very simple and fast.
 Typically, it takes less than 20-30 min, which also includes the time for cell trypsinization.
 After the filling, samples can be used to study active processes (live imaging) or can be fixed and stained for the visualization of organelles of interest (see also Sections 3 and 4 in the protocol described above).